-We exist to spread a passion for the supremacy of God in all things for the joy of all peoples.
+My mission statement in life — and the mission statement of the church I’ve served since 1980 — is this: we exist to spread a passion for the supremacy of God in all things for the joy of all peoples through Jesus Christ.

-Now let me give you some reasons why we can bank on that.
+Let me give you some reasons why we can bank on that.

 The Promise Is Sure

 1. Jesus never lies.
 It was Jesus who said in Matthew 24:14, “Heaven and earth may pass away, but my word will never pass away.”
 So this mission, called world evangelization, is going to be completed.
 It’s going to be done, and you can either get on board and enjoy the triumph or you can cop-out and waste your life.
 You have only those two choices, because there is no middle option like, “Maybe it won’t succeed, and I can be on the best side by not jumping on board.”
 That won’t happen.

 2. The ransom has already been paid for God’s people among all the nations.
 According to Revelation 5:9-10, “Worthy are you to take the scroll and to open its seals, for you were slain, and by your blood you ransomed people for God from every tribe and language and people and nation, and you have made them a kingdom and priests to our God, and they shall reign on the earth.”
 They’re paid for, and God will not go back on his Son’s payment.

 I love the story of the Moravians.
 In northern Germany, two of them were getting on a boat, ready to sell themselves into slavery in the West Indies, if necessary, never to come back again.
 And as the boat drifts out into the harbor they lift their hands and say, “May the Lamb receive the reward of his suffering.”
 What they meant was that Christ had already bought those people.
 And they were going to find them.
 They would preach the gospel to everyone they could and trust God to call the ransomed to himself.